spring-attic/spring-xd-samples/pivotal-hd-demo/README.md

 See the [Spring XD docs](https://github.com/spring-projects/spring-xd/wiki/Sources#wiki-twittersearch) for more details.

-We are now ready to create the stream, so we switch back to the Spring XD shell:
+We are now ready to create and deploy the stream, so we switch back to the Spring XD shell:

-    xd:> stream create --name jdbc_tweets --definition "twittersearch --query='hadoop' --outputType=application/json | jdbc --columns='id, from_user, created_at, text, language_code, retweet_count, retweet'"
+    xd:> stream create --name jdbc_tweets --definition "twittersearch --query='hadoop' --outputType=application/json | jdbc --columns='id, from_user, created_at, text, language_code, retweet_count, retweet'" --deploy

 We should see the stream get created in the Spring XD admin window.
 From the shell we can list the streams using: